Count Duckula: Igor

-Igor, the Count's butler, is a traditional horror servant based on the stock character Igor, and adds a decidedly dark streak to some of the show's humour.
+Igor is Count Duckula's butler, based on the stock character Igor.
 He greatly dislikes his master's behaviour, and often encourages him to act in a far more ghastly manner.
-Although he will generally obey Duckula's specific orders, he remains convinced that, if he could only talk Duckula into biting, maiming, torturing and otherwise brutalising people, he would return to the "good old days" of the previous counts who behaved more like evil vampires.
-Igor hates words such as "bless you", "nice", "good", and "lovely".
-Such words make him cringe, since he prefers the darker and more sinister side of life.
-In "Dr Goosewing and Mr Duck" when he accidentally drinks the carpet stain removal liquid created by Goosewing, his personality changes to an overly sweet-natured demeanour, and he becomes eager to help Goosewing destroy Duckula.
+Although he obeys Duckula's orders and genuinely cares for his wellbeing, he remains convinced that, if he could only talk Duckula into biting, maiming, torturing and otherwise brutalising people, he would return to the "good old days" of the previous counts who behaved more like evil vampires.